cho2296/Recipe-Website/README.md

 # Recipe-Website
-Final project for General Assembly's Part-Time Front-End Web Development Course
+Final project for General Assembly's Part-Time Front-End Web Development Bootcamp

 Requirements:
 - A Project made in HTML, CSS, and JS